afl5082/hex-to-rgb/README.md

 # Two Hex Inputs to Mean RBG, to Hex

-(4) To give us a sense of your computer science experience, please complete the following task.
-Use either Python or PHP for your answer.

 Write a function that takes 2 colors as arguments and returns the average color.
 * The parameters will be two 6-digit hexadecimal strings.
 This does not need to be validated.
 * The return value should be a 6-digit hexadecimal string.